mumuxi15/mumuxi15.github.io/_posts/2020-03-06-Ecommerce.md

 #### 7. Google Search

-If you have bought a domain name on goDaddy, you can link it to your *.pythonanywhere.com by following  [this tutorial](https://wpsmackdown.com/domain-redirect-godaddy/)

 If you want your website to appear in google search,

 1. Verify the domain on google search console.
 You can open the console by typing in google